HSE Welding Fume Advice

 We hold a Professional Certification from the Health and Safety industry body, Bohs, and recommend companies follow the latest advice based on the Hierarchy of Control.

-BEAM have extensive experience providing LEV systems for weld fume extraction ranging from individual workstations to factory wide installations.
+BEAM have extensive experience providing Local Exhaust Ventilation (LEV) systems for extraction of weld fume at source ranging from individual workstations to factory wide installations.

-We have a wide range of extract arms ranging from 1m – 7m in length which provide weld-fume extraction at the source.
+We have a wide range of weld fume extraction arms ranging from 1m – 7m in length which provide weld-fume extraction at the source.

 Our equipment range has unique innovations in the design which provides the following benefits to the operators;